delayrider/geography-quiz/README.md

 # Credits

 - Tutorials and posts
-  - [This](https://www.youtube.com/watch?v=qXXM9nVxLWk&t=855s) tutorial by [WEB CIFAR](https://www.youtube.com/c/WEBCIFAROfficial) inspired my project and gave guidance.
+  - [This](https://www.youtube.com/watch?v=qXXM9nVxLWk&t=855s) tutorial by [WEB CIFAR](https://www.youtube.com/c/WEBCIFAROfficial) was followed by steps.
 With certain implementations being unknown to me I relied on the tutorials below to grasp a full understanding of said features.
   - [This](https://careerkarma.com/blog/javascript-queryselector-vs-getelementbyid/#:~:text=With%20a%20querySelector%20statement%2C%20you,an%20element%20by%20its%20ID.) article by [James Gallagher](https://careerkarma.com/blog/author/jamesgallagher/) helped me understand and use confidently the ```querySelector``` function in JS.
   - [This](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/const) article by [MDN Web Docs](https://developer.mozilla.org/en-US/) clarified what the ```const``` declaration is and how to use it.
   - [This](https://www.youtube.com/watch?v=rJesac0_Ftw) tutorial by [LearnWebCode](https://www.youtube.com/user/LearnWebCode) cleared up the ```json``` and ```ajax``` format.